List of state highways in Louisiana (650–699): Louisiana Highway 665

 Louisiana Highway 665 (LA 665) runs 9.88 mi in a northwest to southeast direction from LA 55 in Montegut to a dead end at the Cutoff Canal southeast of Montegut, Terrebonne Parish.

 The route initially heads northeast from LA 57 in an area known as Pointe Aux Chenes at the northern limit of Montegut.
 After 1.1 mi, LA 665 turns to the southeast to run alongside Bayou Pointe Au Chien.
 The highway continues for another 8.8 mi to the Pointe Au Chien Landing at the Cutoff Canal.
 LA 665 is an undivided two-lane highway for its entire length.

 Louisiana Highway 668

+Louisiana Highway 668 (LA 668) runs 6.58 mi from Julien to Jeanerette.

 Louisiana Highway 670

 Louisiana Highway 670 (LA 670) is a short 0.24 mi state highway near Adeline, St. Mary Parish.
 It connects LA 182 on the south to LA 87 on the north crossing the Bayou Teche on a movable bridge.
 The highway only intersects one other road, Chitimacha Trail, on the south side of the bayou.